 3. Use filtered water - the quality of the water you use has a big impact on the look and taste of your iced tea.
 You might think that water is clear and doesn’t taste anything, so how can it affect my iced tea?
 If you’re living in a hard water area, then your tap water can contain various chemicals, that while safe to drink, can alter your tea.
 Water can contain high levels of fluoride as well as higher amounts of magnesium or calcium.
 This can have a huge effect on your tea.
 If you suspect that your water quality is to blame, try using filtered water to see if that makes a difference.
 If you do and it doesn’t make any difference, try one of the other potential remedies.

 4. Don’t refrigerate your tea for too long - you might make a huge pitcher of iced tea and decided to store it overnight to enjoy the next day.
 Keeping it refrigerated for too long can cause the polyphenols in the tea to interact with the magnesium and calcium in the water you use.
 This not only creates a film of cloudiness in your tea but affects the flavor too.
 If you drink iced tea every day, brew a new batch rather than storing it overnight, it will be fresher and clearer.
+We don't recommend holding tea longer than 8 hours at room temperature and 3 days refrigerated.

 What's the best sweet tea brand?